zhaofenqiang/liuxue/index.md

 Presented on this site is a report on Video Streaming Services by Group D. Be informed of the roots of this technology; how and why it rose to popularity among the audience; how it runs as a business; its impact to the television, DVD, and traditional film industries; and the future awaiting this technology based on the current trends and data.

+> Most entrepreneurial ideas will sound crazy, stupid, and uneconomic, and then they'll turn out to be right.